hongminhcbg/gcp-ace/database.md

     - remember bq can be expensive as you are running them on large data sets, est price with --dry-run flag
     - price cost based on 1MB scaned data
     - dry-run (https://cloud.google.com/bigquery/docs/running-queries#dry-run)
+    - can create separate viewer on same datasheet

 ## Inmem db (redis + memory store)